-If the patient does not remain asleep for at least 3 hours at a time, either increase the dose of IV chlorpromazine towards 1 mg/Kg/dose or give the patient a spot dose of IV lorazepam (0.05 -0.1 mg/Kg/, maximum 3mg) by slow IV push.
-Reliance on lorazepam alone for sedation, or too frequent administration of it, causes a state resembling alcohol intoxication that may prolong recovery by a day or two.
+If the patient does not remain asleep for at least 3 hours at a time, either increase the dose of IV chlorpromazine in the direction of the 1 mg/Kg/dose or give the patient a spot dose of IV lorazepam (0.05 - 0.1 mg/Kg/dose, up to 2-3mg, by slow IV push.
+Reliance on lorazepam alone for sedation, or too frequent administration of it, causes impairment of memory and alertness, a state that may prolong recovery by a day or two.
 Chlorpromazine and diphenhydramine don't seem to cause as much "hangover."